-Other than the dissolution of the SPE, the District does not anticipate any economic factors to have a significant effect on the financial position or the results of operations in fiscal year 2023.
+Arborwood Community Development District does not expect any economic factors to have any significant effect on the financial position or results of operations of the District in fiscal year 2024.

 Request for Information

 The financial report is designed to provide a general overview of Arborwood Community Development District's finances.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Arborwood Community Development District, Special District Services, Inc., 2501A Burns Road, Palm Beach Gardens, Florida 33410.